UCL/rmcmc/joss/paper.md

 is a common requirement in many disciplines.
 In Bayesian inference, for example, the distribution of interest is the posterior over parameters of a model, given data assumed to be generated from the model.
-Expectations with respect to the posterior can be easily estimated using samples, allowing computation of posterior means, variances and other quantities of interest.
+Expectations with respect to the posterior can be estimated using samples, allowing computation of posterior means, variances and other quantities of interest.
 _Markov chain Monte Carlo_ (MCMC) methods
 are a general class of algorithms for approximately sampling from probability distributions.